b01lers/b01lers-ctf-2020/web/05-alien_tech/README.md

 ### Getting the password
 - Maybe we can brute force the password using the progress header.
 - It works!
 - Thankfully the flag is relatively short at 30 characters so it's only 2308 requests (for just printable characters).
-See [solve.py](solve.py) for the python solve which takes about 9 minutes in 2308requests.
+See [solve.py](solve.py) for the python solve which takes about 9 minutes in 2308 requests.

 # Flag